abdulsamadayoade/30js/README.md

  For every day, I'll build a project.

- This is an attempt at improving my front end development skills.
+ This is an attempt at improving my front end development skills especially javascript.

  Each project will have its folder.